xxyy/MantisBT-HipChat/README.md

 * [Create an API token](https://www.hipchat.com/admin/api) for HipChat.
 * On the MantisBT side, access the plugin's configuration page and fill in your HipChat API token.
 * You can map your MantisBT projects to HipChat rooms by following the instructions on the plugin's configuration page.
-* You can specify which bug fields appear in the HipChat notifications.
-Edit the *plugin_HipChat_columns* configuration option for this purpose.